Kris Bryant Player Props: Rockies vs. Mets

 Kris Bryant At The Plate

-- Bryant is batting .274 with six doubles, five home runs and 18 walks.
+- Bryant is hitting .268 with six doubles, five home runs and 18 walks.

-- Among the qualifying hitters in baseball, his batting average ranks 54th, his on-base percentage ranks 50th, and he is 112th in the league in slugging.

-- Bryant has driven home a run in 13 games this season (28.3%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on one occasion..
+- Bryant has had at least one RBI in 27.7% of his games this season (13 of 47), with more than one RBI three times (6.4%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.